 Several crypto exchanges offer margin trading in the US.
 BYDFi is an example of a crypto exchange that offers margin-traded products to US clients.

 Futures trading is legal in the USA as long as the platform you trade with is approved by the NFA.

 Binance is not operating in the US and does not allow US traders onto the platform.
-The US version of Binance does not offer leverage trading products.
+The US version of Binance does not offer margin-traded products.

 No, US citizens are not allowed to use Binance Futures, instead, traders from the USA can trade futures on BYDFi which is approved by the NFA in the United States.